dxc-technology/halstack-style-guide/components/spinner/README.md

 ### User Interface Design Considerations

 - Use the spinner component in a process between more than 1 second and less than 10 seconds
-- In case that the process will be slower than 10 seconds, a progress indicator and a handler to interrupt the process will be attached to the element
+- In case that the process will be lower than 10 seconds, a progress indicator and a handler to interrupt the process will be attached to the element
 - The text of the action it is not mandatory but recommendable